complyue/haskit/README.md

 > [Đ (Edh)](https://github.com/e-wrks/edh)

-Undoubtedly, [Haskell](https://haskell.org) means all good things with respect to software development, except a steeper learning curve compared to other mainstream languages.
+Undoubtedly, [Haskell](https://haskell.org) means all good things with respect to software development, with shortcomings though few:

+- A steeper learning curve compared to other mainstream languages, which is bad for hiring and team-building
+- Tendency to write highly abstract code to solve whole categories of problems, which although is good for exploitative work based on well established disciplines, can make exploratory work harder to carry out or even get started

+Your software development team should really be solving programming problems, while translating business goals into such programming problems is critical to the success of your organization.
+It is usually not very clear within an organisation who is in charge of that, as well as it is seldom realized the essential difficulties in doing that.
+Disagreements on responsibility to tell & expect reasonably, at times, lead to flame wars between e.g. Dev & Ops.

-Although your software develoopment team should really be solving programming problems, fast iterations in development of computer powered systems don't merely require programmers to write code fast, more importantly, ideas and assessments should continuously get exchanged, explored and evaluated, interactively by all teams including management, business development, operation, product engineering, sales, marketing etc. Where excessive use of jargons in software engineering or mathematics will actually slow things down.
+Fast iterations in development of computer powered systems don't merely require programmers to write code fast, more importantly, ideas and assessments should continuously get exchanged, explored and evaluated, interactively by all teams including management, business development, operation, product engineering, sales, marketing etc.

+Where excessive use of jargons in software engineering or mathematics will actually slow things down.

 Some high level programming lanugages like [Python](https://python.org) have verified some vocabularies and idioms with zen, that could be easier for